Join us for the Optics & Photonics FREE WEBINAR offered by Rice University ECE Department.

 WHEN: July 2nd, 3PM CDT.

-Our work in collaboration with Proietti Zaccaria group on inducing thermal gradients in metallic nanocones has been published in Advanced Functional Materials.
+Our work in collaboration with Proietti Zaccaria group on inducing thermal gradients in metallic nanocones has been published in Advanced Optical Materials.
 Congrats Joao Cunha!

 This last work in collaboration with Link and Nordlander group has been just published in the Proceedings of the National Academy of Sciences.
 Congrats to Lauren McCarthy for the great work!